zompiexx/wargames/README.md

 * Run: ./imsai8080_start.sh
 * Connect using: telnet <host> 9999
 * Replace <host> with the hostname or IP address of the server machine as appropriate

-NOTE: Edit install.sh as required
-* telnet (Optional - only needed for client/server mode)
-* telnetd (Optional - only needed for client/server mode)

 WARNING:
 * If running in client/server mode using telnet & telnetd, please be aware that telnet is an unencrypted protocol